 - 830 servers located in the US and 211 in Canada

 - Smooth, buffer-free streaming

 - Stream the NHL on 7 different devices at the same time

 - 45-day money-back guarantee

-You can then stream the NHL in HD and real-time — for free — as long as you ask for a refund within 30 days.
+Instead of a free VPN, I recommend you use the money-back guarantee from premium VPN services like NordVPN and ExpressVPN.
+That way, you can live stream the NHL in HD — for free — as long as you ask for a refund within 30 days.